 Test the soil.
 The condition of the root zone will tell you what adjustments need to be applied.
 Sometimes, it’s as simple as adding a citrus tree spike.

 Sometimes, it’s not that the nutrients aren’t there; pH problems might make them unavailable.

 Choosing a citrus fertilizer blend specific to lemon trees is also a helpful step toward a well-fed Meyer lemon tree.

-Apply a cotton swab dipped in rubbing alcohol or soap diluted in water directly to bugs.
+Apply a cotton swab dipped in rubbing alcohol or soap diluted in water directly to the bugs.
 This won’t hurt plants.

 You can use a spray bottle containing your solution where you see bugs, yellowing, or white fluff.

 If you do see some kind of infestation, move that plant away from others to prevent spreading.